A Saint Who Levels Up Through Necromancy

 I didn’t think he was an ordinary guy, but.

-A staggering hunting speed.He butchered the goblins without giving them a moment to catch their breath, and the Scraps couldn’t hold up.
+The hunting speed was staggering.
+Yujin butchered the goblins without giving anyone a moment to breathe, and the Scraps simply couldn’t keep up.

 “I’m not pushing you, so take it slow, nice and easy.”